Contracting out Digital Products

 A letter to non-tech founders from a product studio

-ON JANUARY 9, 2007 Steve Jobs presented the iPhone.
+On January 9, 2007 Steve Jobs presented the iPhone.
 From that day on we have been inspired as never before by sublime technology products from all over the world.

 But there is an untold story.
 The story of how Steve Job’s masked an incredibly complex technology behind a very simple object.